Italian shipyard Rossinavi has announced a new, 47-metre project known as Beserk 47.

-The Rossinavi build has been designed in house, with interiors by the Touch Studio, an Amsterdam-based designer also known for its Simply Custom concept, Dunes.
+The Rossinavi build's interiors are by the Touch Studio, an Amsterdam-based designer.
 Renderings reveal a high bow and wide aft deck characteristic of explorer yachts, with Rossinavi CCO Federico Rossi also highlighting the design's toy-carrying capability, including "spacious storage [and] hybrid, convertible spaces for maximum versatility".

-Interiors are, by contrast, light and delicate, incorporating a neutral colour palette of cream, beige and gold.
-Design details appear Japanese-inspired with bonsai trees and statement wall coverings that feature painted trees and koi fish.
-The layout can accommodate nine guests and eight crew, including a main deck owner's suite with a walk-in wardrobe, separate lounge space and walk-in, wood-clad steam shower.
+The layout can accommodate 11 guests and nine crew, including a main deck owner's suite with a walk-in wardrobe, separate lounge space and steam shower.
+Interiors are light and delicate, incorporating a neutral colour palette of cream, beige and gold.
+Design details appear Japanese-inspired with bonsai trees and statement silk wall coverings that feature painted pine trees and koi fish.

 "Soft, organic shapes complement the yacht's structure, creating an interplay of symmetry and fluidity," explained a spokesperson for the Touch Studio.
 "Layers of natural texture – including refined wood essences, luxurious fabrics, and natural stone — add depth and warmth, elevating the sensory experience on board."